 SELECT current_date + INTERVAL '5 days';

-The above code will add 5 days to the current date using INTERVAL.
+The above code will add 5 days to the current date using the INTERVAL function.

-The output of the above code is given below.
+The output of the code above is provided below.

 Read: PostgreSQL DATE Functions

-In Postgresql, we can add hours to the current date using INTERVAL, but here we will use the now( ) function that returns date with timezone.
+In PostgreSQL, we can add hours to the current date using the INTERVAL function, but here we will use the now() function, which returns a date with a time zone.

-Let’s find the current date with timezone using the now( ) function.
+Let’s find the current date with the timezone using the now() function.

 SELECT now();

-Now we will add 10 more hours to the current date hour using the below code.
+Now, we will add 10 more hours to the current date and time using the code below.

 SELECT now() + INTERVAL '10 hours';